Direct Acting Vasodilators

 Hypertension

 Hydralazine is used occasionally (although rarely alone) in the treatment of arterial hypertension.
 It is not first-line therapy for arterial hypertension.
-Its relatively short half-life (therefore requires frequent dosing) and precipitation of reflex tachycardia make it undesirable for treating chronic hypertension.
-However, it is used in treating acute hypertensive emergencies, secondary hypertension caused by preecclampsia, and pulmonary hypertension.
-It is often used in conjunction with a beta-blocker and diuretic to attenuate the baroreceptor-mediated reflex tachycardia and sodium retention, respectively.
+Its relatively short half-life, which requires frequent dosing, and its precipitation of reflex tachycardia make it undesirable for treating chronic hypertension.
+However, it is used in treating acute hypertensive emergencies, secondary hypertension caused by preeclampsia, and pulmonary hypertension.
+It is often used with a beta-blocker and diuretic to attenuate the baroreceptor-mediated reflex tachycardia and renal sodium retention, respectively.

 Heart failure

-Hydralazine has a role in the management of heart failure because of its ability to reduce afterload and thereby enhance stroke volume and ejection fraction.
-When used in heart failure, it is given along with a diuretic and often with a nitrodilator.
+Hydralazine has a role in the management of heart failure with reduced ejection fraction (HFrEF) because of its ability to reduce afterload and enhance stroke volume and ejection fraction.
+When used in heart failure, it is given along with a diuretic and frequently with isosorbide dinitrate, a nitrodilator.

 Side Effects and Contraindications

-Common side effects to hydralazine include headaches, flushing and tachycardia.
+Common side effects of hydralazine include headaches, flushing, and tachycardia.
+Reflex cardiac stimulation can precipitate angina in patients with coronary artery disease.
 Some patients (~10%) experience a lupus-like syndrome.
-Reflex cardiac stimulation can precipitate angina in patients with coronary artery disease.